 Nomination process

-Any AMOS scientist may make a nomination.
+Any AMOS member may make a nomination.
+Self-nominations are not accepted.
 The nomination package must include:

-The total maximum length of the nomination package should not exceed 10 pages.
+The total maximum length of the nomination package should not exceed 10 pages (not including career interruption or prior career statements).
 Nominations should not include separate publication lists or copies of published papers.
 Nominators should be aware of the AMOS Code of Conduct, which promotes diversity of membership and discipline when making nominations.
 The Award Sub-Committee has limited ability to seek additional information and therefore nomination documents must be complete and provide a full and fair account of each candidate.

 Selection criteria